devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 Watch the resources (`Deployment`, `Service`, `Route`) get rolled out to the namespace `workshop-prod`.
 Notice we have also scaled our app to 2 pods in the prod stage as we want some HA.

 Our complete prod stage is now configured and controlled though GitOps.
-But how do we now tell ArgoCD that there is a new version of our app to deploy?
+But how do we tell ArgoCD that there is a new version of our app to deploy?
 Well, we will add a step to our build pipeline updating the config repo.

 As we do not want to modify our original repo file we will use a tool called [Kustomize](https://kustomize.io/) that can add incremental change layers to YAML files.
 Since ArgoCD permanently watches this repo it will pick up these Kustomize changes.